-We provide emergency / trauma care 24 hours a day at our three hospitals.
-We treat traumatic injuries, major illnesses and other illnesses requiring immediate attention.
+Our three hospitals provide emergency/trauma care 24 hours a day.
+We treat traumatic injuries, major illnesses, and other illnesses requiring immediate attention.
 Each Emergency Department is a designated Trauma Center.
 Because of that, we provide prompt trauma care by a specially-trained trauma team.
 Dedicated trauma surgeons respond to trauma events.
-As a Trauma Center, we also offer injury prevention education to our communities.
+As a Trauma Center, our communities offer injury prevention education.

 We give first priority to our most seriously ill or injured patients first.
 Patients receive the care they need as quickly as possible.
 Physicians and advanced practice providers treat our patients.
 Our registered nurses have specialized training for all emergencies.

 Ephraim McDowell Regional Medical Center is a Level III Trauma Center.
 It treats nearly 30,000 patients each year.
 We place cardiac and trauma patients in rooms across from the nurse’s station.
 They receive continuous cardiac monitoring.
 Two providers staff the unit from 11 a.m. to 11 p.m.
 As a result, we meet the needs when the emergency department is busiest.

 Ephraim McDowell Fort Logan Hospital is a Level IV Trauma Center.
 It treats more than 10,000 patients each year.

 Ephraim McDowell James B. Haggin Hospital is also a Level IV Trauma Center.
 It treats more than 6,000 patients each year.

 The Regional Medical Center is accredited as a Chest Pain Center with PCI.
 That means we excel in treating patients who arrive with symptoms of a heart attack.
 We provide rapid diagnosis and treatment in these situations.
 This ensures we provide the best care possible for cardiac patients.
 As a result, we reduce deaths and major adverse events.